Expedition White Shark tracking app

-The Marine Conservation Science Institute has just launched a new iPhone and iPad app focusing on great white sharks.
+The Marine Conservation Science Institute has launched an app focusing on great white sharks.
 The app, called Expedition White Shark, includes numerous features that let users learn more about these amazing animals, including the ability for users to track satellite-tagged great whites.
 The app displays a map with live tracking data for the sharks tagged with real-time tracking devices, so that users can follow these sharks at the same time as the research scientists!
-A “news” interface lets you keep up to date on the latest in shark conservation and research news, and you can learn more about sharks from the “facts” tab.
-There is also a “meet our sharks” section that provides photos and data on all of the tagged sharks, as well as numerous photos and videos of great whites and the research team in action.
-The app also includes a game that lets you learn about the life history of great white sharks by controlling a virtual baby great white.
-Users explore the marine environment near Southern California while eating fish and avoiding threats like gillnets and pollution.
+The Guadalupe Gallery shows images of all sharks in the Guadalupe Island photo-ID database and the photo gallery has photos and videos showing how the sharks were tagged.

 Global Perspectives on the Biology and Life History of the White Shark

-edited by Michael L. Domeier, Marine Conservation Science Institute, Fallbrook, CA
+edited by Michael L. Domeier, Marine Conservation Science Institute

 $99.95 Special Price $84.96